 Place the loop between the back of the ornament and the front (that now has all details sewn on) and stitch around the entire ornament, making sure to secure your hanger well. ** If you are doing the no sew version, place the back on your fusing surface (i.e. the ironing board) arrange the loop where you want it, place the front of the ornament and any details you are adding and THEN Fuse!
 The Easy Press 2 makes this process super easy- I use the temp set at 305 and then set the times according to the manufacturers instructions on your fusible adhesive.

 The tree skirt is one of My favorite parts!
-I will be sharing a tutorial on how to make it later this week!
+I shared the tutorial on how to make it over on the ThermoWeb blog here.

 The stocking countdown was a cute way to show off the fabrics of this darling line!
 I used chipboard covered with vinyl to make the numbered tags.
 I’m excited to fill them with little treats, activities and gifts for my girls to build excitement for Christmas!

 The last project I made was this darling pillow set.
 I almost decided not to make them as I was running out of time, but I’m so glad I pushed through!
 I can just see my girls snuggling up with a blanket and a book next to their tree.
 You can see how I made the Stay Cozy banded pillow in this tutorial.

 I hope you enjoyed this tour of my daughters’ Holiday bedroom makeover!
 They are delighted with it, which makes it super fun for me!
 If you have any questions, please don’t hesitate to send me an email- and for more details and tutorials, follow me on Instagram– I love hanging out there!

 As the pillow says: Stay cozy my friends!

 This is a sponsored conversation written by me on behalf of Cricut.
 The opinions and text are all mine.